 Evalynne Charmer - Assistant Head: Designated Safeguarding Lead and Head of Boarding

-Isabelle Rees - Safeguarding Officer (Administrative Services Manager)
+Isabelle Rees - Deputy Safeguarding Lead (Administrative Services Manager)

 Some Useful Websites:

 NSPCC : http://www.nspcc.org.uk

 ChildNet International: www.childnet.com.
 Specialist resources for young people to raise awareness of online safety and how to protect themselves, and advice for parents.